 There are plenty of resources available to help contactors understand and quantify these cost impacts more clearly, including Schedule Compression courses offered by trade organizations such as NECA (click here for the NECA class schedules).

 There are also plenty of books on the subject, such as:

 The following is a sample chart showing the productivity impacts and decreased efficiencies experienced by working extended 50-hour weeks.
-This chart is widely used in a variety of reports and studies; I found this one in an online resource (‘Scheduled Overtime and Labor Productivity: Quantitative Analysis’ by H. Randolph Thomas and Karl A. Rayner, available here).
+This chart is widely used in a variety of reports and studies, and its source is ‘Scheduled Overtime and Labor Productivity: Quantitative Analysis’ by H. Randolph Thomas and Karl A. Rayner.

 Subcontractors should also be aware that there are scheduling professionals who can assist with quantifying such cost impacts and assist with presenting to an Owner or GC for compensation.
 Ascent Consulting offers training and education around this subject, and can also provide expert scheduling analysis and reporting for our clients.